Weegham Park to Wrigley Field

 first league championship.
 In 1922, Halas changed the team name to the Bears to

-reflect baseball's Chicago Cubs, the team's host at Wrigley Field'.
+reflect baseball's Chicago Cubs, the team's host at Wrigley Field. - Wikipedia

 ‘Since the chewing gum business was highly competitive in the late 1800’s, William Wrigley Jr. spent more than a million dollars a year in advertising.
-He combined gum with other items like lamps, pocket knives, cookbooks and fishing tackle’ – The Vintage News.
-By the turn of the 20th century he would center is advertising to one very profitable product, his chewing gum.
-Interesting the similarity of the importance of advertising with the present owner of the Chicago Cubs and Wrigley Field, the Ricketts Family in selling a product.
+He combined gum with other items like lamps, pocket knives, cookbooks and fishing tackle’ – The Vintage News

 a 1922 ad